Alexwilliamson1/Battlesnake/README.md

 ## Requirements:

 To run the Battlesnake program, one requires: Python 3 or higher; Flask; “pip” for installing Python packages; an internet connection; and a public URL provider, such as ngrok.
-To install Flask, run the command `pip install -r requirements.txt.`
+To install Flask, run the command `pip install -r requirements.txt`.

 To run the genetic algorithm, one requires Python 3 or higher.

 ## To run the Battlesnake program:

 First, type “play.battlesnake.com” in a browser and click on the link to the “My Battlesnakes” page.
 See the notes below for creating a Battlesnake.
-If using ngrok to deploy your server, open a command-line interface, navigate to the directory containing the Battlesnake program’s source files, and run the command `ngrok http 8000.`
+If using ngrok to deploy your server, open a command-line interface, navigate to the directory containing the Battlesnake program’s source files, and run the command `ngrok http 8000`.

-Open a second command-line interface, navigate to the directory containing the Battlesnake program’s source files, and run the command `python3 main.py.`  On the “My Battlesnakes” page displayed in your browser, click on the Battlesnake you created for this program, confirm that play.battlesnake.com is connected to the this program’s server by clicking the “PING” button, then create a game.
+Open a second command-line interface, navigate to the directory containing the Battlesnake program’s source files, and run the command `python3 main.py`.
+On the “My Battlesnakes” page displayed in your browser, click on the Battlesnake you created for this program, confirm that play.battlesnake.com is connected to the program’s server by clicking the “PING” button, then create a game.

 ## To run the genetic algorithm: